 Coffee/JS is definitely my week point, so I’m sure this code can be improved, but it works great.
 What this does is the following:

-for later usage= content_for :footer_js do
+= content_for :footer_js do

 =javascript_include_tag "asset_registers"